ohxyz/ohxyz-ui/README.md

 # ohxyz-ui
-A set of Web UI components
+A set of Web UI components built in React

 ### Dependencies of a basic setup of React Environment